Blog Post

 How OverlayQA Differs from General Visual Feedback Tools

 Most visual feedback tools let you annotate screenshots.
-OverlayQA goes further by overlaying your Figma design directly on the live build so you can see exactly where the implementation diverges from the spec.
+OverlayQA goes further by comparing your Figma design directly against the live build so you can see exactly where the implementation diverges from the spec.
 Click any element to extract computed CSS values -- font size, color, padding, margin -- without opening DevTools.
 AI drafts structured issues with severity, category, and expected-vs-actual descriptions.
 One-click export to Jira or Linear with full context.

 If your team uses Figma and ships to staging regularly, OverlayQA gives you the fastest path from "something looks off" to a dev-ready issue.
 Start your free 7-day trial or explore what design QA is to understand the full workflow.